valtimo-platform/valtimo-documentation/release-notes/major10/10.4.0/valtimo-frontend-libraries.md

   allows the input of a template containing a `v-form` component, and allows multiple instances of this specified form template within another `v-form` component.

+* **Add configuration component for the 'Create Natuurlijk Persoon Zaakrol' plugin action**

+  The 'Create Natuurlijk Persoon Zaakrol' plugin action under the Zaken API plugin now includes a front-end configuration component.

+* **Use new endpoint to retrieve documents from the Zaken API**

+  When `uploadProvider` is set to `UploadProvider.DOCUMENTEN_API` in the environment file, a custom documents page is displayed under the documents tab on a case detail page.
+The documents displayed in the table on this page are now retrieved using a Zaken API plugin configuration, by using the new endpoint included in this release:

+  `${this.valtimoEndpointUri}v1/zaken-api/document/${documentId}/files`

 ## Bugfixes

 The following bugs were fixed: